SgtPooki/fwss-simple-static-website/README.md

   - Ensure payment setup (minDays/minBalance, optional maxTopUp)
   - Upload via Synapse (or reuse prior upload if content unchanged)
   - Upload artifacts: `filecoin-pin-artifacts/upload.car`, `upload.json`
 - Comment on PRs with the IPFS Root CID
+- Ensure the workflow has `actions: read` permission if you want artifact reuse (cache fallback) to work.

 Caching behavior:
 - Content is keyed by IPFS Root CID.
 If unchanged, the action reuses prior results from cache or a previous artifact, still verifying balances and capacity.